Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 decade of the new millennium has been just the opposite.
 It seems as if every sphere of life across the

-globe, from the natural to the manmade, is being shaken to varying degrees, some to the extreme,
+globe, from the natural to the manmade, has been (and continues to be) shaken to varying degrees, some

 When the world experiences catastrophic natural events such as earthquakes, some describe the events

 in terms of Armageddon, the end of the world and time itself, or God's judgment of the world.
 On the

 other end of the spectrum, there are those who see themselves as voices of reason by discounting

 anything to do with God—to them, the events are simply part of living in a changing world, and we need